Trivernis/spigot-chunkmaster/README.md

   # The maximum amount of chunks that are loaded before unloading and saving them.
   # Higher values mean higher generation speed but greater memory usage.
   # The value should be a positive integer.
-  max-loaded-chunks: 10
+  max-loaded-chunks: 1000

   # Paper Only
   # The maximum amount of requested chunks with the asynchronous paper chunk
   # loading method.
-Higher values mean faster generation but more memory usage
+Higher values mean faster generation but more memory usage and
-  # (and probably bigger performance impact).
+  # bigger performance impact.
+Configuring it too hight might crash the server.
   # The value should be a positive integer.
-  max-pending-chunks: 10
+  max-pending-chunks: 500

-  # The period (in ticks) in which a generation step is run.
-  # Higher values mean less performance impact but slower generation.
-  # The value should be a positive integer.
-  period: 2

-  # The max amount of chunks that should be generated per step.
-  # Higher values mean higher generation speed but higher performance impact.
-  # The value should be a positive integer.
-  chunks-per-step: 4

-  # Paper Only
-  # The number of already generated chunks that will be skipped for each step.
-  # Notice that these still have a performance impact because the server needs to check
-  # if the chunk is generated.
-  # Higher values mean faster generation but greater performance impact.
-  # The value should be a positive integer.
-  chunk-skips-per-step: 100

   # The maximum milliseconds per tick the server is allowed to have
   # during the cunk generation process.
   # If the mspt is greather than this, the chunk generation task pauses.
   # The value should be a positive integer greater than 50.
   mspt-pause-threshold: 500

+  # The period in ticks for how often loaded chunks get unloaded.
+  # Unloading happens in the main thread and can impact the server performance.
+  # You can tweak this setting with the max-loaded-chunks setting to have either
+  # a lot of chunks unloaded at once or fewer chunks unloaded more often.
+  # If the maximum number of loaded chunks is reached the generation pauses until the
+  # unloading task runs again so keep that in mind.
+  # The value should be a positive integer.
+  unloading-period: 50

   # Pauses the generation if the number of players on the server is larger or equal
   # to the configured value